zodnrk/handout/handout.md

 Maven is a powerful build tool for java projects.
 It is used to manage and describe:

- - Standard lifecycle for projects (compile, test, package, deploy)
+ - Standard life cycle for projects (compile, test, package, deploy)
  - Structuring projects (predefined file structure)
  - Definition and management of project dependencies
  - Version management of dependencies